 You can report faults with traffic lights by phone, tel: 01629 538625.
 This number is regularly monitored night and day so that we can respond immediately to faults on busy junctions.

 Please give us as much information on the location of the traffic lights and what the problem is.
-There's lots of information below to help you.

 We aim to attend urgent faults within two hours.
 Urgent faults are: